Bardolph-Automation-Inc/bardolph/docs/main.rst

   lsrun scripts/all_on.ls

-In this case, `lsrun` is a small Python program that becomes available after you install Bardolph.
+In this case, `lsrun` is a shell script that becomes available after you install Bardolph.
 It is a thin layer that executes the `run.py` module.

 Another example, `on5.ls`, turns on all the lights, waits for 5 minutes, and